 A very significant component of Eureka’s strategy is of course its educational initiatives – courses with a core of straight forward teaching, and a ‘hidden curriculum’ that embeds the broad and collaborative thinking needed by TM professional.
 This is where one sees Eureka’s novel approach to education and professional development in TM!

-The keystone-course is the International Certificate Course (ICC) run annually in Siracusa, Italy.
+The keystone-course is the International Certificate Course in Translational Medicine (ICC_TM) run annually in Siracusa, Italy.
 The cohort is generally around 30 mid-career TM professionals from all walks of the TM ecosystem, who gather for an intense 7-day onsite course to address critical gaps in the TM field.

 Eureka now also has a portfolio of regional one-week Seasonal Schools across the globe, as ICC alumni and faculty have returned to their Partner institutes looking to pass on their key learnings.
 The Seasonal Schools tend to focus on people who are less advanced on their career paths.
 To date, there is an annual Summer School run out of Utrecht, an annual Merlion School in Singapore, the inaugural Winter School was held in February 2020 and two other Partners are planning their own Schools.